BEDGEBURY FOREST RUNNERS (BFR)

 2 sessions per week - £126 for the full 10 week term (or pro-rated if you join part way through the term)

-We are asking everyone to sign up for the term, however if you are new to BFR then we would be delighted for you to do a free 'trial' session first, before deciding whether to sign up or not.
+We ask everyone to sign up for the term, however if you are new to BFR then we would like to invite you to do a free 'trial' session first, before deciding whether to sign up or not.

 Please contact us for payment details (all payments to be made electronically), and let us know by email when you have made a payment.

-If you would like one-on-one training, or to work in a group of up to four people, then Laura and Corinne are both offering private sessions Monday to Saturday.
-These are perfect if you have a specific goal in mind that you are all aiming for (reaching a certain distance, time, getting to know new bits of the forest or just getting up a hill!), or if you need a bit more support than a group offers to get you started.
-The cost of these is £35 for one person, £45 for two, and £55 for 3 or 4.
-When booking multiple sessions there is a discount.
-Get in touch with us by email to discuss further and arrange times.
+If you would like one-on-one training, or to work in a group of up to four people, then we offer private sessions.
+In particular, you may like to undertake a course of 3 private sessions in order to prepare you for joining the groups if you are feeling a bit rusty.
+Or you may have a specific goal in mind (reaching a certain distance, time, getting to know new parts of the forest or just getting up a hill).
+The cost of these is £100 for three hour-long sessions for up to 4 people.

 Please follow us on Instagram and/or Facebook for more updates.

-DOGS - We love them!
+We love them!
 However they can't be invited along to Monday - Thursday groups due to the nature of the exercises we are doing and use of the Pinetum (where dogs have to be on leads), but lots of people choose to get there a bit early to take their dogs for a spin before the main session starts (or after if you have the time and energy to stay on).
-They are welcome on the Friday runs into the forest.
+They are welcome on the Friday runs into the forest assuming their behaviour is reasonable within a group of other dogs.

-COFFEE - A coffee from the cafe afterwards is heartily encouraged for those that want it (restricted to gathering in groups of six and remember your mask).
+A coffee from the cafe afterwards is heartily encouraged for those that want it (restricted to gathering in distanced groups of six outdoors and remember your mask).

 BY COMING TO OUR GROUPS YOU ARE SUPPORTING THE UPKEEP OF THE PINETUM AND FOREST AND THE AMAZING CONSERVATION WORK THAT GOES ON HERE.